Coping with a diagnosis

 The emotional impact of an ovarian cancer diagnosis affects everyone differently.
 Get advice on how to cope and find out what support is here for you.

-You may be feeling lots of emotions ranging from sadness to anxiety, or perhaps hopelessness and fear.
-It’s also common to feel angry.
-You may be trying to understand why you got cancer.
+You may feel focused on trying to understand why you got cancer.
 Unfortunately it’s not always possible to know why some people get cancer and this can be frustrating.

-Coping during your treatment
+Coping during treatment

-Coping after your treatment
+Coping after treatment

-Finishing treatment can be frightening and you may feel vulnerable: the emotional and physical side effects don’t go away overnight.
+"Finishing treatment can be frightening and you may feel vulnerable: the emotional and physical side effects don’t go away overnight.
 It’s normal to still feel many of the same emotions that you felt when you were given the diagnosis so don’t be hard on yourself.
 Family and friends might be expecting you to be ‘getting over it’ or may want to wrap you in cotton wool and stop you doing anything.
 Either reaction can be frustrating.
 If people are treating you differently, try to tell them how you feel and what you want from them.
-Let them know you’re the same person that you were before you had cancer.
+Let them know you are the same person that you were before you had cancer.

 It can take a long time to start feeling better emotionally, and you may still have bad days even after your treatment has ended.
 As you adjust to your diagnosis and treatment, any feelings of anxiety and depression will lessen and you may experience more good days than bad, but don’t feel pressured to be ‘back to normal’ as soon as your treatment is over.
-Don’t be too proud to accept all the help you can get, and make time to look after yourself.
+Don’t be too proud to accept all the help you can get and make time to look after yourself."

 Worry about your cancer coming back